Lichtblick-Suite/lichtblick/benchmark/README.md

 ## Instructions

-`yarn benchmark:serve` to start the benchmark app
+`yarn benchmark:serve` to start the benchmark app in development mode.
+For production builds, use `yarn benchmark:build:prod` followed by `npx serve -p 8080 benchmark/.webpack`.

-See benchmarks.txt for a list of available benchmarks
+See benchmarks.txt for a list of available benchmarks.